cyn1x/zacvukovic.com/docs/about.md

 # ABOUT

-I'm an XR Developer who is responsible for developing state of the art AR/VR applications as well as the systems that surround them.
-My passion lies in Software Engineering and Game Development.
+I'm an XR Developer who is responsible for developing cutting-edge AR/VR applications as well as the systems that surround them.
+My passion lies in Software Engineering and Game Development, driven by a belief in the transformative power of games to positively impact education and mental health.
 I earned a Bachelor of Computer Science (BCompSc) from the University of New England, Armidale.
 Prior to transitioning into Software Development, I worked as an IT Professional in the Information Technology industry.
-However, I decided to pursue a more creative and technical path.<br /><br />
+However, I decided to pursue a more creative and technical path to find more fulfillment in my work.<br /><br />

-Driven by a fervor for creation that spans diverse domains, from computer games to game engine programming and computer network infrastructure, I am particularly intrigued by every layer of the tech stack; from web development to systems programming, and the communication that occurs in between and beyond.<br /><br />
+Driven by a fervour for creation that spans diverse technical domains, from computer games to game engine programming and computer network infrastructure, I am particularly intrigued by every layer of the tech stack; from web development to systems programming, and the communication that occurs in between and beyond.<br /><br />

 Feel free to check out my [blog](/blog), where you can discover the technologies I'm currently working with and the innovative solutions I'm crafting with them.<br /><br /><br />